 Wave 1 – Quality First Teaching

-For further information on our life skills curriculum, please see our curriculum page.
+For further information regarding our school curriculum, please see our specific curriculum policies.

 Wave 2 – Targeted Interventions

 For those children with identified needs or those children who may need some extra ‘catch-up’, we offer a range of small group intervention programmes that can help to accelerate pupil progress.
-Depending on the needs of individual children they will access different interventions led by trained teaching assistants.
-The progress within these interventions will be closely monitored and tracked half termly to measure impact and ensure their effectiveness.
-We offer a range of intervention programmes including:
+Depending on the needs of individual children, they will access different interventions led by trained teaching assistants.
+The progress within these interventions will be closely monitored and tracked half-termly to measure impact and ensure their effectiveness.

 Wave 3 – Specialist Interventions